-The QA Committee shall have the following duties, powers and responsibilities:

-- Investigate medically related issues and items. - (2) Recommend to the Board amendments to the ASA Plan and EMS Ordinance.
-The Board shall advise the EMS Advisory Council of such recommendations so that they may review and comment on such changes in a timely manner. - (3) Maintain familiarization with the policies and procedures of facilities in Tillamook County that receive or send patients via ambulance. - (4) Periodically conduct a random review of 2% of each ASA's cases.

-- (5) Perform such other duties as are required to carry out the requirements of the ASA Plan as directed by the Board. - (6) Attempt to negotiate the correction of substandard prehospital care provided within Tillamook County. - (7) Follow the guideance set forth in the Quality Assurance Guidelines for the QA Committee. - (8) Report directly to the Board on all matters coming before the Committee. - (9) Review and make objections, if any, to the Board as to the QA Coordinator's recommendation(s) for provider selection. - (10) Adopt rules of procedure.
-A quorum shall include a physician.

-The EMS Advisory Council shall conduct their meetings in accordance with the Oregon Public Meetings laws and comply with the Oregon Public Records law, ORS Chapter 192.
-Executive sessions closed to the public may be held by the QA committee when conducting investigations and reviews of patient care.
-Both the records and minutes of executive sessions shall be handled to ensure patient confidentiality in compliance with state and federal laws.

-Upon appointment, the QA Coordinator shall have the following duties, powers and responsibilities:

-- (1) Act as staff to the QA Committee and EMS Advisory Council. - (2) Maintain a filing system for the records of the QA Committee. - (3) Provide for the administration of appeals and hearings to the appropriate govenment bodies. - (4) Administer the ASA Plan and EMS Ordinance. - (5) Review all applications for an ASA and make documented findings and recommendations to the County QA Committe and the Board on provider selection.

-(C) Quality Assurance - Problem Resolution

-(1) In the event that the QA Committee identifies a problem involving compliance with the ASA Plan, or that fails to conform to established protocols, the QA Committee shall:

-- (a) request any additional information necessary to establish whether a violation or failure occurred. - (b) contact the noncompliant provider, individual or organization in writing and identify the specific facts, laws, rules or protocols concerning the violation or failure to conform. - (c) request that within thirty days the noncompliant provider, individual or organization submit a written response and a plan to correct the deficiencies.

-(2) Upon receipt of the written response, the QA Committee shall:
+- 5.8.3.3 The EMS Council shall conduct their meetings in accordance with the Oregon Public Meetings laws and comply with the Oregon Public Records law, ORS Chapter 192.
+Executive sessions closed to the public may be held by the EMS Council pursuant to ORS 192.525 and 42 CFR, Part 2 when conducting investigations and reviews of patient care.
+Both the records and minutes of executive sessions shall be handled to ensure patient confidentiality in compliance with state and federal laws. - 5.8.3.4 Upon appointment, the QA Coordinator shall have the following duties, powers and responsibilities: - (1) Act as staff to the EMS Council. - (2) Maintain a filing system for EMS records. - (3) Provide for the administration of appeals and hearings to the appropriate government bodies. - (4) Administer the ASA Plan and EMS Ordinance. - (5) Review all applications for an ASA and make documented findings and recommendations to the EMS Council and Board on provider selection. - (6) Upon discovery of non-compliance with the ASA Plan or EMS Ordinance, report such non-compliance to the EMS Council and the Board. - 5.8.4 Quality Assurance Problem Resolution - 5.8.4.1 In the event that the EMS Council identifies a problem involving compliance with the ASA Plan, or that fails to conform to established protocols, the council shall: - (1) request any additional information necessary to establish whether a violation or failure occurred. - (2) contact the noncompliant provider, individual or organization in writing and identify the specific facts, laws, rules or protocols concerning the violation or failure to conform. - (3) request that within thirty days the noncompliant provider, individual or organization submit a written response and a plan to correct the deficiencies. - 5.8.4.2 Upon receipt of the written response, the EMS Council shall: - (1) review the response to ensure that it responds to the request for information and to all aspects of the facts, laws, rules or protocols.

-- (a) review the response to ensure that it responds to all aspects of the facts, laws, rules or protocols. - (b) review the written plan for resolution of the deficiency. - (c) upon findings of compliance, continue to monitor the plan for resolution of the deficiencies. - (d) upon findings of continued noncompliance, serve written notice to comply with the ASA Plan or protocol. - (e) if compliance is not evident within ten days of receipt of the notice, schedule a meeting within the next 10 days and attempt to gain compliance. - (f) attempt to obtain voluntary correction or compliance, but if compliance is not obtained, request a hearing on the matter before the Board. - (D) Quality Assurance Sanctions for Noncompliance - In the event the QA Committee refers any matter or deficiency to the Board of Commissioners, the Board shall: - (a) conduct a public hearing pursuant to Section 6.2 of the ASA plan. - (b) consider action authorized by Tillamook County EMS Ordinance # 41, Section 12 Corrective Actions, Suspension or Revocation of Assignment, Section 19 Penalties, or Section\20 Nuisance. - (c) refer the matter to the Division pursuant to ORS 823.180(7).
+- (2) review the written plan for resolution of the deficiency. - (3) upon findings of compliance, continue to monitor the plan for resolution of the deficiencies. - (4) upon findings of continued noncompliance, serve written notice to comply with the ASA Plan or protocol. - (5) if compliance is not evident within ten days of receipt of the notice, schedule a meeting within the next 10 days and attempt to gain compliance. - (6) attempt to obtain voluntary correction or compliance, but if compliance is not obtained, request a hearing on the matter before the Board. - 5.8.5 Quality Assurance Sanctions for Noncompliance - 5.8.5.1 In the event the EMS Council refers any matter or deficiency to the Board of Commissioners, the Board shall: - (1) conduct a public hearing pursuant to Section 6.2 of the ASA plan. - (2) consider action authorized by Tillamook County EMS Ordinance #41, Section 12 Corrective Actions, Suspension or Revocation of Assignment; Section 16 Penalties; or Section 17 Nuisance. - (3) refer the matter to the Division.